josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

 1. Before you begin working with machine learning services, there are three datasets you need to load.

 2. Download the three CSV sample datasets from here: <http://bit.ly/2wGAqrl> (If you get an error, or the page won't open, try pasting the URL into a new browser window and verify the case sensitive URL is exactly as shown).
-If still having trouble, a zip file called AdventureWorksTravelDatasets.zip is included in the lab-files folders.
+If you are still having trouble, a zip file called AdventureWorksTravelDatasets.zip is included in the lab-files folders.

 3. Extract the ZIP and verify you have the following files: